mwakidenis/sautify/README.md

 ## Known Issues

 - Lyrics may not always sync perfectly with the music or they may be unavailable or even wrong.
-- Slow network connections can lead to delays in loading music or lyrics that's obvious.
+- Slow network connections can lead to delays in loading music or lyrics—that's obvious.

 ## Contributing